 If your child has a good relationship with the mental health professional, it will have a big effect on how well mental health treatment is likely to work.

-When your child won’t go to the mental health assessment
+When pre-teens and teenagers won’t go to the mental health assessment

 Here are ways you can encourage your child to see a mental health professional:

 - Speak to your child about changes you’ve noticed – for example, changes in their mood, behaviour, relationships or schoolwork.
 Say you’re worried.

 - Explain why you think seeing someone might be a good idea.
 For example, you think it might help your child to talk with someone outside the family who’s good at helping young people.

 - Give your child information about services and how they can help – for example, counselling and psychology.

 - Explain that the health professional won’t tell your child what to do but will suggest things and help them find solutions to problems.

 - Explain that going to a mental health assessment isn’t a punishment and that you’re not suggesting counselling or psychology because you’re angry.
 You just want to help.